-The panel foregrounds the various methods and contexts for which ‘archives’ and ‘archiving’ have played a major role in the development of the art practices and scenes of Hanoi, Manila and Singapore.
-Moderated by curator Annie Jael Kwan, three guest curators, Merv Espina, Vera Mey and Đỗ Tường Linh, will share their research and reflections on the significance of archives in the construction of the nascent art histories of Southeast Asia.
+The panel foregrounds the various methods and contexts for which ‘archives’ and ‘archiving’ have played a major role in the development of the art scenes in Southeast Asia, as well as the construction of the nascent art and cultural histories of Southeast Asia.
+Moderated by Annie Jael Kwan, researchers Merv Espina, Vera Mey, Đỗ Tường Linh and Cuong Pham will share their research and reflections on working with different archival methodologies and materials.

 After outliving a generation of artist-run spaces and independent initiatives in Metro Manila from the late 90s and early 00s, Green Papaya has finally given itself a deadline, an ultimate point of fruition: 5 May 2021.
 Green Papaya has been working with several generations of its community to collect, catalogue, and critique its history and relevancies towards a self-determined ending and future resource.
 The Green Papaya archives is plural: an assemblage of artefacts from intersecting communities, a collection of parts and parcels from several generations of artistic practices that continue to tango between centres and peripheries of institutional recognition and market familiarity.